mirceaiscoding/mirceaiscoding/README.md

-- 👋 Hi, I’m @mirceaiscoding
+- 👋 Hi, I’m Bina Mircea
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me ?
+- 📫 How to reach me: bina.mircea2001@gmail.com

 <!---
 mirceaiscoding/mirceaiscoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.